 Sample and measurement parameters.
-The sample was a small piece of a (111) oriented silicon wafer, 5×3 mm2 in cross-section and was thinned to < 0.2mm.
-The sample was mounted with the (111) axis roughly parallel to the incident beam at $\omega = 0$.
-Data were collected using $\delta \omega = 1$ degree integrations.
-We measured 40 such intervals over ± 20 deg in ω relative to normal incidence.
-For each $\delta\omega$, images were measured at $L \approx 5, 7, 9$ mm, so there are 120 2MB images.
-Each image and the associated $\delta\omega$ motion took four seconds.
-Data collection speed was further limited by the CCD readout time and was roughly 60 minutes.
+The sample was a small piece of a (111)-oriented silicon wafer, $5 \times 3 \text{ mm}^2$ in cross section and was thinned to <0.2 mm.
+The sample was mounted with the (111) axis roughly parallel to the incident beam at ω =0.
+Data were collected using $\delta\omega$ =1° integrations.
+We measured 40 such intervals over $\pm 20^\circ$ in ω relative to normal incidence.
+For each $\delta\omega$, images were measured at L

+\approx 5, 7, and 9 mm, so there are 120 2MB images.
+Each image and the associated $\delta\omega$ motion took 4 s.
+Data collection speed was further limited by the CCD readout time and was roughly 60 min.

-For our range of incidence angles, there is a roughly diamond shaped region of sample space that is always illuminated by the 100μ m wide incident beam as well as adjacent regions that move into and out of the beam.
+For our range of incidence angles, there is a roughly diamond-shaped region of sample space that is always illuminated by the $100~\mu m$ wide incident beam as well as adjacent regions that move into and out of the beam.
 This presents an analysis challenge since different Bragg peaks do not originate from identical sample regions.
 We show below that we are nevertheless able to isolate the always illuminated region with good resolution.
 Measurements on polycrystals using a beam wider than the entire sample avoid this complication.

-B. Silicon Data Set and Fits
+B. Silicon data set and fits

 Diffracted beam images.
-Fig. 9 shows images of diffracted beams.
-As expected, the y direction profile of the diffraction spot is very close to that of the incident beam.
-The z direction profiles are foreshortened projections of the wafer thickness in the x direction.
-The roughly ten-fold compression of the x direction geometry implies a similar loss in shape resolution in this direction.
-Low order Bragg spots have a full width at half-maximum in the z-direction of ~ 4 pixels or $\sim 16\mu$ m which at the angle of observation corresponds to a sample thickness of roughly 160 μ m.
-Higher order spots with small $|\eta|$ have broader, fully resolved profiles that more precisely determine the x direction dimensions of the diffracting entity.
+Figure 9 shows images of diffracted beams.
+As expected, the y-direction profile of the diffraction spot is very close to that of the incident beam.
+The z-direction profiles are foreshortened projections of the wafer thickness in the x direction.
+The roughly tenfold compression of the x-direction geometry implies a similar loss in shape resolution in this direction.
+Low-order Bragg spots have a full width at half-maximum in the z direction of \sim 4 pixels or \sim 16 μ m, which at the angle of observation corresponds to a sample thickness of roughly 160 μ m.
+Higherorder spots with small $|\eta|$ have broader, fully resolved profiles that more precisely determine the x-direction dimensions of the diffracting entity.